shetty83/Capstone-Career-Recommendation-Engine/README.md

 ## Career Recommendation Engine for Career Muse

-Problem Statement:
+#### Problem Statement:

-Primary: Career recommendation engine that suggests a different job title / career for any given user.
+Primary: Career recommendation engine that suggests a different job title/career for any given user.

 Secondary: To suggest set of skills that a user needs to acquire before they can change careers.

+Check Presentation.pdf for details.